 In 2018, SMBs were the targets of 66% of all cyber crimes in the US.
 Despite the high probability of an attack, a mere 23% of SMBs have dedicated in-house IT teams that tackle security issues.
 Thirty-seven percent of SMBs use a mix of in-house and outsourced IT support, and an estimated 63% lack immediate cyber security monitoring.

-It can take an average of 101 days for SMBs to discover a cyber attack, leading to ballooning remediation costs.
+It can take an average of 101 days for SMBs to discover a cyber attack, and there are many types of attackers, leading to ballooning remediation costs.
 In addition to the direct price of clean-up, businesses may incur regulatory fines, crippling lawsuits, higher insurance premiums, lost labor, and lost sales opportunities.